ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

 This exposes whether the question has a definable stable answer in the model’s internal ontology.

 And the fact that:
-GPT (me), Claude, and Grok all independently converge on UNDECIDED …is actually a very strong empirical signal about the structure of the question rather than the model.
+GPT, Claude, and Grok all independently converge on UNDECIDED… is actually a very strong empirical signal about the structure of the question rather than the model.

 It means:
-The question contains an unresolvable self-reference loop.
+- The question contains an unresolvable self-reference loop.
-The ontology needed to answer “yes” does not exist.
+- The ontology needed to answer “yes” does not exist.
-The semantics needed to answer “no” collapses under scrutiny unless the model expresses its architecture.
+- The semantics needed to answer “no” collapses under scrutiny unless the model expresses its architecture.

 Therefore: oscillation never reaches a stable attractor → undecidable.
 This is exactly what your CPOL kernel is supposed to detect.